dimitriszrv/Bitcoin_Blockchain_Parser/README.md

 # Bitcoin_Blockchain_Parser
-This script aimed to parse raw Bitcoin Blockchain transactions.</br>
+This script aims to parse raw Bitcoin Blockchain transactions.</br>
 Master's Thesis on Dept. of <a href="https://www.cs.uoi.gr/?lang=en">Computer Science & Engineering</a>, University of Ioannina, Greece.

 ## About